'S Continental

 'S Continental is an album by Ray Conniff and His Orchestra & Chorus.
 It was released in 1962 on the Columbia label (catalog nos.
 CS 8576 stereo and CL 1776 monaural).

+Overview

 The album debuted on Billboard magazine's "Top LPs" chart on May 12, 1962, peaked at No. 6, and remained on that chart for 18 weeks.

+It was his fourth album with 'S in its title, and his most successful one with 'S in its title.

 AllMusic later gave the album a rating of three stars.
 Reviewer William Ruhlmann wrote that the album marked Conniff's return to "a familiar approach" with the vocals "back to 'da'das' and 'doot-doots.'"